MenkeTechnologies/zpwr/README.md

 It allows one to install an extremely powerful custom terminal environment based on [oh-my-zsh](http://github.com/robbyrussell/oh-my-zsh)

-There is a significant amount of custom zsh, bash and perl code that I wrote to support very advanced functionality that I desired.
+There is a significant amount of custom zsh, bash, vimL and perl code that I wrote to support very advanced functionality that I desired.

 ## Features
 - spelling correction, abbreviation expansion and automatic capitalization on the command line